pamapa/callblocker/README.md

 sudo chmod a+x /usr/var/www/callblocker/python-fcgi/api.py
 sudo vi /etc/lighttpd/lighttpd.conf
 ```
-1. In the upper section you can find the section 'server.modules='.
+1. In the upper part you find the section 'server.modules='.
 Please add the module "mod_fastcgi" to it.
 2. Make server.document-root point to "/usr/var/www/callblocker"
 3. At the end of this file add this code:
 ```section